Previous College Updates

 The following is an archive of all previous updates related to COVID-19 at Massasoit Community College.
 This information is not current.
-Please visit this page for current COVID-19 updates.
+Please visit this page for current college updates.

 Updates as of March 23, 2020